 During early pregnancy, it is common to experience nausea and vomiting.
 This is often referred to as morning sickness, but symptoms can occur at any time of the day.

-Hormone levels increase in the first 3 months to help maintain the pregnancy, but these increases can make you feel sick or throw up.
+Hormone levels increase in the first 3 months to help maintain your pregnancy, but these increases can make you feel sick or throw up.
 Most women feel better by 12–16 weeks, but a few women may continue to have symptoms until their baby is born.

 Normal morning sickness won't harm your baby's health as long as you are able to keep food down, eat a well-balanced diet and drink plenty of fluids.
 However, if you are pregnant and experience nausea and vomiting that is severe and ongoing, you should see your midwife or doctor.

 Symptoms can occur at any time of the day and often include: